tcvieira/IA368-DD-012023/assingments/03/slides-code.md

 [**Sentence Transformers**](https://sbert.net/) SentenceTransformers is a Python framework for state-of-the-art sentence, text and image embeddings - **Based on embeddings, no prompts are required and supports multilingual text classification**

+**Constrative Learning** puts similar embeddings together and try to spread apart the differences using loss functions like cosine similarity and others.

 **Few-Shot Learning** is the practice of training a machine learning model with a small amount of data.

 ---